-One of the most frequent questions submitted to TheCarExpert.co.uk is “Are diesel cars suitable for city driving?”
+One of the most frequent questions submitted to The Car Expert is “Are diesel cars suitable for city driving?”
 The answer is… maybe!

 A diesel engine generates its power slightly differently from a petrol engine, and usually yields better economy and load-carrying ability, albeit with less power and a slower response time.
 This is why buses and trucks usually run on diesel – they are big, heavy vehicles carrying large loads over long distances.

-Diesel in the City – Fuel Economy
+Diesel in the city – fuel economy

 Firstly, short journeys.
 Any engine is very inefficient when it is cold, so the first 15 minutes or so of any journey will not yield very good fuel consumption regardless of the advertised fuel economy of the vehicle.
 So if your journey involves a short commute to work or trip to the shops, you will get quite poor fuel economy in either a diesel or petrol car.

 And because a diesel engine tends to lag and be a bit more sluggish off the mark than an equivalent petrol engine, but stronger once it gets up and running, there is a tendency to put your foot down harder to get it to respond and then have to lift off or even brake again to slow it back down as it starts to take off over about 20mph.

 Mechanical issues – the Diesel Particulate Filter (DPF)

 When DPFs were first launched into the car world, most people didn’t realise this – including the dealers who sold the cars – and so customers were unaware they even had such a device.
 If the driver does not regularly (ie – about once a week to once a fortnight) go for a drive of at least half an hour, the filter trap clogs up.
 In addition to not filtering the diesel soot properly, continued or repeated clogging will eventually destroy the filter, requiring a very expensive replacement.

-So, if your regular use of your car does not involve a regular drive of 20-30 minutes, you need to make a special trip just to clear your DPF every week or two, which is hardly helping your fuel bills.
-Cars built over the last 2-3 years usually feature better-designed DPFs and improved engine computer controls which allow faster and more efficient burning off of the soot, so it is now less of a problem than before, but it is still a problematic issue for dealers who have to deal with irate customers objecting to paying hundreds of pounds to replace their DPF when they weren’t made aware of it.
+Cars built since about 2012-ish usually feature better-designed DPFs and improved engine computer controls which allow faster and more efficient burning off of the soot, so it is now less of a problem than before, but it is still a problematic issue for dealers who have to deal with irate customers objecting to paying hundreds of pounds to replace their DPF when they weren’t made aware of it.

 Misfuelling – filling up with the wrong fuel

-The very broad advice usually given around the industry is that an annual mileage of over 10,000 miles/year over 3 years is about the threshold for choosing a diesel car over a similar petrol one.
+The very broad advice usually given around the industry is that an annual mileage of over 10,000 miles/year over three years is about the threshold for choosing a diesel car over a similar petrol one.
 However, it also depends on the type of car you are looking at, how long you’re planning to keep it, what sort of deals you can get on one or the other, and so on.

-Fuel economy: petrol or diesel?
+- Fuel economy: petrol or diesel?
 “Should I buy a car with a petrol or diesel engine?”
 Well, there’s no simple answer; it depends on a number of factors.
 In this blog, we explore this in more detail.

-Fuel economy: Real-World vs. Official Figures.
-One of the biggest complaints drivers have is poor fuel economy, or more specifically that the car uses a lot more fuel than the manufacturer’s figures suggest.
+- Fuel economy: Real-World vs. Official Figures: One of the biggest complaints drivers have is poor fuel economy, or more specifically that the car uses a lot more fuel than the manufacturer’s figures suggest.